risha2211/competitive-programming/It's-Time-To-Duel.md

 - Since every duel produces exactly one winner and one loser, among n-1 duels, there cannot be more than n-1 wins in total.
 Therefore, if the total number of 1s is greater than n-1, someone is lying.

 - If two consecutive players both say 0, that means neither won any duel.
-But these two players fought each other, so one must have won-impossible for both to say 0.
+But these two players fought each other, so one must have won- impossible for both to say 0.
 Therefore, if there exist two consecutive zeros, someone is lying.

-### How I Approached the Problem

-First, I tried the simplest logic — check for any two adjacent zeros.
-Because the duel between them guarantees one winner, so both can’t have zero wins.

-Then I considered the sum of reports — it must be n-1, because there are exactly n-1 duels, and each duel produces exactly one winner.

 Combining both checks gives the final output: